PacktPublishing/React-Router-Quick-Start-Guide/README.md

 ## What is this book about?
 React Router is the routing library for React, and it can be used in both React Web and React Native applications.
 This book is a simple way to get started with React Router and harness its full power for your applications.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
 * Create your first Route using the Route component
 * Protect routes from unauthorized access by using the redirect component
 * Navigate to your defined route using Link and NavLink
 * Configure BrowserRouter and HashRouter using various props